Skip to contentSkip to footer

 You can approximate most of what Polypane does by combining devtools resizing, responsive mode, Lighthouse, an accessibility extension, a contrast checker, a meta tag inspector, a screenshot annotation tool, a screen recorder, a JSON viewer, a device lab, a broken links monitor, a web vitals monitor, and more.
 Each of those tools exists and works.

 What doesn't work as well is running them together.
 Checks happen one at a time, in a single viewport, in tools that don't share context.
 A layout that looks fine at 1280px might break at 375px, but you won't see both at once.
-Because each check takes effort to run, they happen at the end of a task rather than during it, which is when issues get found and are more expensive to fix.
+Because each check takes effort to run, they happen at the end of a task rather than during it.
+Fixing issues at the end of a task is more time-consuming than fixing things you're already working on and when you're short on time, that's the first thing that gets skipped.

-Polypane shows everything side by side while you work, so problems that only appear at certain sizes or under specific conditions are visible without going looking for them.
+Polypane shows everything side by side while you work, so problems that only appear at certain sizes or under specific conditions are clearly visible even when you're not actively looking for them.

 "Our site doesn't need to be responsive"